BhushanBadhe/welcome-react/Readme.md

    c. useState() ==> is a function which takes initial value as a parameter i.e. null,0 or anything.
    d. whenever state variable updates component will be rerendered.

+   Note: useState/state variables are used to manipulate data of functional component.So please create/declare and define initialisation of state variables at the top of component body.
+   Never create useState hooks into if statement it creates inconsistency into our code.

 -useEffect().
 1. It is a hook same like useState hook.
 However, we use useState function/hook to initialize state variable useEffect used to interact with backend API.
 2. useEffect function takes 2 arguments given as below useEffect(()=>{}, [])
   i) 1st argument is callback function and 2nd arg is dependency array.
 3. After component rendering  this callback function is triggered.
+4. Everytime my component will get rendered useEffect hook will be called if there's no dependency array gibven only callback function is mandatory.
+5. If we provide empty array as dependency array to useEffect hook then the useEffect hook will be rendered on initial stage of component.
+After that we won't be able to see any rendering from dependency array.
+6. If something is provided to useEffect hook when dependency array changes then useEffect will get rendered. eg

+const [btnAuthState,setBtnAuthState] = useState("Login")

+<button onClick={()=> btnAuthState == "Login" ? setBtnAuthState("Logout"): setBtnAuthState("Login")} >{btnAuthState}</button>

+useEffect(()=> {
+  console.log("Authentication Status", btnAuthState)
+},[btnAuthState])

 - React Fibre
 React uses reconciliation algorithm known as react fibre.
 This react fibre creates a virtual DOM to re-render the component.
 It doesn't touch the actual DOM.